Deep Learning-Based Quantization of L-Values for Gray-Coded Modulation: Introduction

 \section{Introduction}

-Deep learning has recently gained a foothold in wireless communications and signal processing with experimental results showing that it can be used for various tasks ranging from channel code design \cite{kim2018deepcode} to black-box communication schemes \cite{o2017introduction}.
-At the same time, quantization of information in communication systems is critical for applications such as feedback channels, relay schemes or hydrid automatic repeat request storage.
-Motivated by finding a quantization scheme that is as greedy as possible with minimal impact to the end-to-end performance, we introduce a deep learning-based L-value vector quantization scheme that leverages a statistical ordering among them to weigh its loss function during training.
+Deep learning has recently gained a foothold in wireless communications and signal processing, with experimental results showing that it can be used for various tasks ranging from channel code design \cite{kim2018deepcode} to black-box communication schemes \cite{o2017introduction}.
+At the same time, quantization of information in communication systems is critical for applications such as feedback, relay, or hydrid automatic repeat request schemes, which require long-term storage of information.
+Motivated by finding a quantization scheme that is as greedy as possible with minimal impact to the end-to-end performance, we introduce a deep learning-based L-value vector quantization scheme that leverages a statistical ordering of the average magnitudes of different bit positions to weigh its loss function during training.

 Log-likelihood ratio quantization is a well studied topic, where it has been identified that the optimal formulation aims to maximize mutual information \cite{rave2009quantization}.
 Prior work in \cite{winkelbauer2015quantization} presents a data-driven approach for quantizing L-values even in cases when the channel has an arbitrary or intractable distribution.
 The work in \cite{danieli2010maximum} introduces a maximum mutual information vector quantization method for L-values by using the Lloyd algorithm with a KL divergence metric.
 In both cases, a sharp drop in performance is exhibited when the effective storage size approaches or goes below two bits per L-value.